Kids Kicking Cancer with Budo

 Simple, repeatable tools

-Breath, attention, gesture, and voice can be learned, repeated, and shared.
+Breath, attention, gesture, and voice can be learned quickly and repeated whenever they are needed.

 Adapted to hospital reality

-The method needs to be described as flexible: bedside, treatment rooms, small groups, or community settings.
+The method adapts to hospital reality: at the bedside, in treatment rooms, in small groups, or outside the hospital.

 Working with medicine, not instead of it